Electric bikes have become extremely trendy but are e-bikes safe for seniors too?

 Because of the special features, electric bikes may cost more than traditional bikes.
 They also used to be in less demand so few manufacturers make them.
 This further increases their costs.

 A good quality electric bike sometimes costs twice the amount of a traditional bike.
-A senior may not be able to afford them but they are worth the price.
-You will get value for your money.
+A senior may not be able to afford them.

 Electric Bikes are Heavier